 There are a few names to specify the enamel in the enamel jewelry, like vitreous enamel or porcelain enamel and painted glass.
-And the name comes from the German language.
-The German word for melting is ‘smelzen’ and that developed in ‘enamel’ in English.
+The name comes from the German language.
+The German word for melting is ‘smelzen’ and that developed into ‘enamel’ in English.

 Enamel is a decorative coating on metal.
 That coating is applied to the metal by applying the enamel on the metal surface and baking it in a high-temperature fire.
 To be more precise: around 800 Celsius or 1400 Fahrenheit.

 Enamel is actually very fine powdered glass and can have different colors.
 Depending on the temperature of the oven the colors are more vivid or more transparent.
 Higher temperatures result in a more durable and translucent enamel and with lower temperatures you get a more vulnerable and opaque enamel.
 The process is difficult and often the process of the fusion of the glass powder fails and you get cracked enamel.